nodejs/node/doc/api/perf_hooks.md

 * `options` {Object}
   * `resolution` {number} The sampling rate in milliseconds.
 Must be greater than zero. **Default:** `10`.
-* Returns: {Histogram}
+* Returns: {IntervalHistogram}

 _This property is an extension by Node.js.
 It is not available in Web browsers._

-Creates a `Histogram` object that samples and reports the event loop delay over time.
+Creates an `IntervalHistogram` object that samples and reports the event loop delay over time.
 The delays will be reported in nanoseconds.

 Using a timer to detect approximate event loop delay works because the execution of timers is tied specifically to the lifecycle of the libuv